ratracegrad/Shortly/README.md

 been dealt.
 Once the player stands, the dealer plays.
 The winner is the player closest to 21 without going over.

+## Live Demonstration
+[You can see this repo live here](http://jb-shortly-angular.herokuapp.com/#/signin).
+The demo is hosted on Heroku.

 ## Screenshots
 Login Screen to Shortly
 ![Login Screen](http://jenniferbland.com/Shortly/screenshot-login.png)